Tenacity and Nuance: A Review of "Call Me By Your Name" ☆

 One thing that struck me after I left the movie theatre (stunned, with a heart as full as it was broken) was the absence of a traditional cinematic moment where mutual feelings are spoken aloud, thrust pivotally into the open.
-The clean-cut propulsion of “I like you,” conspicuous to the audience.
+The clean-cut propulsion of “I like you,” conspicuous for the audience.
 How in Call Me By Your Name, it goes without saying that the attraction simmers tantalisingly, irrevocably, from Elio and Oliver’s very first meeting.
 A tension-thick subtext permeating the cobblestone bike rides, crystalline swimming trips, and sun-drenched breakfasts spent in each other's company.
-Indefinable but always there, flaring up at certain points, clarified wholeheartedly through action.
-How this inexplicit intimacy, this lack of an identifiable catalyst, worked to map a private coherence between them—both deeply recognisable and never thoroughly comprehensible for the viewer—felt like the most authentic portrayal of love.
+Indefinable but always there; flaring up at certain points; clarified, wholeheartedly, through action.
+How this inexplicit intimacy, this lack of an identifiable catalyst, orchestrated a private coherence between them—never totally comprehensible to us—felt like the most authentic portrayal of love.

-Over the course of a quiet, softly green summer set "Somewhere In Northern Italy", Elio Perlman, the seventeen-year-old son of an archeology professor, forms a relationship with Oliver, a visiting scholar from America.
-The film is set in the eighties, though the events seem to unfold on a surreptitious timeline all their own.
-Music is the only feature that speaks directly to context—in a nighttime dance sequence where Elio sits among a cluster of friends, smoking and surveying the acclaimed newcomer wooing a woman.
+Over the course of a quiet, idyllic summer set "Somewhere In Northern Italy", Elio Perlman, the pensive seventeen-year-old son of an archeology professor, forms a relationship with Oliver, a charming scholar from America.
+The film is set in the ‘80s, though the events seem to unfold on a surreptitious timeline of its own.
+Music is the only feature that speaks directly to context—in a nighttime dance sequence where Elio sits silently among a cluster of friends, smoking and surveying the acclaimed newcomer as he woos a woman.
 Love My Way by The Psychedelic Furs comes on; his friends hurry to the dance floor.
-He remains seated for a while, gaze steady on Oliver, the reasoning both unfathomable and plain.
+He remains seated, gaze steady on Oliver, the reasoning both unfathomable and plain.

-To watch tentative fascination flourish into a bond so sensually electric, and a subsequent surrender so emphatically raw to behold, was a gift.
-So palpable is Oliver and Elio’s chemistry, so earnest and immense their desires, that a certain sanctity feels innate.
-It’s rare we see a love story devoid of external forces intervening, or plot devices posited to prove the degree of ones love.
-Call Me By Your Name sees the sating captivations administered simply by Elio and Oliver's feelings for each other.
-The film's redolent subtlety and unhurried pacing house a weight that further dialogue might have squandered, and what could have easily been exploitative flashiness is instead fervid tenderness—courtesy of director Luca Gudagnino’s talent for preserving the fundamental purity of love.
-Gratification derived from something as minimal as shared proximity, minutiae magnified by a reverent lens.
+To watch tentative fascination flourish into a bond so sensually electric, and a subsequent surrender emphatically raw to behold, was a gift.
+So palpable is Elio and Oliver's chemistry, so earnest and immense their desires, that a certain sanctity feels innate.
+It’s rare we see a romance devoid of intervening forces, or plot devices posited to prove the degree of ones love.
+Call Me By Your Name sees the sating twists and captivations contained simply in Elio and Oliver's attraction to each other.
+The film's redolent subtlety and unhurried pacing house a weight that further dialogue might have squandered, and what could have easily been exploitative flashiness is instead fervid tenderness.
+Director Luca Gudagnino preserves the fundamental purity of love.
+Pleasure derived from mere proximity, minutiae magnified by a reverent lens.
 You are seeing through Elio and Oliver’s eyes, as they see each other.